ceejbot/future-of-modules/slides.md

 ---

+# [fit] this presentation has a few animated gifs
+# [fit] with a mostly-predictable subject

+---

 ![left, fit](images/npm.png)
 # [fit] C J Silverio
 # [fit] CTO, __@ceejbot__

-^ hi, I'm Ceej. you may know me from such companies as npm.
-How many of you use npm?
+^ hi, I'm Ceej. you may know me from such companies as npm, which is super-obscure.

 ---